AzmiFirmansah/todolist-php-bootstrap/README.md

 - Click the **"Delete"** button to remove a task (confirmation required).
 - Use the **Search Bar** in the navbar to filter tasks by name.
 Enter a keyword and click **Search** to see results.
 - Use **Pagination** to navigate between pages when there are many tasks.
 The application displays a set number of tasks per page, making it easier to manage large lists.
+- **User Authentication**:
+  - Register an account to manage tasks.
+  - Login to access and modify tasks.
+  - Edit profile information when needed.
+  - Logout securely when finished.
 - Tasks will be displayed in a list format with status indicators.